Titan Pharmaceuticals Inc. (TTNP)'s Financial Results Comparing With United Therapeutics Corporation (NASDAQ:UTHR) | New Business Observer

 |0.00

-Table 1 shows the top-line revenue, earnings per share (EPS) and valuation for Titan Pharmaceuticals Inc. and United Therapeutics Corporation.
+Table 1 demonstrates Titan Pharmaceuticals Inc. and United Therapeutics Corporation’s gross revenue, earnings per share and valuation.

 Profitability